 - Never leave children alone in a vehicle.
-Leaving children in a vehicle unattended is dangerous for a number of reasons.
+Leaving unattended children in a vehicle is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
-Don't leave the keys in the ignition.
-A child could operate power windows, other controls, or move the vehicle. - Do not leave animals or children inside parked vehicles in hot weather; interior heat build up may cause serious injury or death. - Be sure to turn off the engine and remove the key from the ignition switch if you want to rest or sleep in your car.
-Accidents can be caused by inadvertently moving the gear selection lever.
+Do not leave the key in the ignition.
+A child could operate power windows, other controls, or move the vehicle. - Do not leave animals or children inside parked vehicles in hot weather; interior heat buildup may cause serious injury or death.

+• Be sure to turn off the engine and remove the key from the ignition switch if you want to rest or sleep in your car.
+Accidents can be caused by inadvertently moving the shift lever.
 Accidents can also be caused by pressing the accelerator pedal.
 This may cause excessive heat in the exhaust system, resulting in overheating and vehicle fire, which may cause serious or fatal injuries.